Wānaka FC

-Wanaka AFC is an association football club in Wānaka, New Zealand.
+Wānaka FC is an association football club in Wānaka, New Zealand.

 The club has several men's and women's teams across age-group levels, and has around 550 members.
 They compete in the Southern League.

 History

 The club's senior team competed in the Southern Premier League, from 2019 to 2024, in Level 3 of the New Zealand league system.
 Their traditional rivals and closest neighbours are Queenstown Rovers.
 Wanaka AFC has competed regularly in the country's top knock-out club competition, the Chatham Cup, since 2019, with their best performance coming in 2023, when they reached Round 4 (the last-16 stage of the competition) before being defeated 4–3 by Roslyn-Wakari.

 In 2024 the club finished second in the Southern Premier League.
 With Mosgiel AFC declining the opportunity at promotion, Wanaka as the next highest ranked team in the competition were handed the opportunity.
 They played Waimakariri United AFC in the play-off, winning 5–1 at home and 4–3 away for an aggregate 9-4 victory.